blaisep/private_facts/docs/source/tutorials/index.rst

 * Upload and retrieve multiple files
 * Sanitize the Tahoe fURLs and discuss security concerns

-.. note:: These excercises will not emphasize using Tahoe-lafs to mimic a file system directory struture.
+.. note:: These exercises will not emphasize using Tahoe-lafs to mimic a file system directory struture.

 .. toctree::
+    :titlesonly:
     :glob:

     *